Docs

 This command requires authenticating Rover with GraphOS.

-rover supergraph fetch my-supergraph@my-variant
+1rover supergraph fetch my-supergraph@my-variant

-The my-supergraph@my-variant in the example above specifies the ID of the Studio graph you're fetching from, along with which variant you're fetching.
+The argument my-supergraph@my-variant in the example above specifies the ID of the Studio graph you're fetching from, along with which variant you're fetching.

 Composing a supergraph schema